ggrevera/flutter_viking_student/README.md

    already open), and then select Commit from the Git menu.
    Enter 'finished assignment #2' in the Commit Message area, and then press Commit.
    If prompted for your email, enter it.
 Press the Commit button if asked about warnings.
-2. **Make a copy of your work.**
+1. **Make a copy of your work.**
    Others at GH&trade; have been hard at work on the gui and now it's ready!
 Before you add the new gui code to yours, make sure that you make a copy of the entire project directory (folder) _before_ you pull from the repo.
-3. To incorporate changes on the remote repo with your code, you need to first run Android Studio, open your project, and then select Pull... from the Git menu.
+1. To incorporate changes on the remote repo with your code, you need to first run Android Studio, open your project, and then select Pull... from the Git menu.
    This will update your code with any changes.
-4. Before you can run **main.dart** in lib for the new ui, you need to **Get dependencies** first.
+1. Before you can run **main.dart** in lib for the new ui, you need to **Get dependencies** first.
    So do **Get dependencies** or **Tools --> Flutter --> Flutter Pub Get**.
-5. Before you can run the new gui, change **<no device selected>** to a specific device.
+1. Before you can run the new gui, change **<no device selected>** to a specific device.
 You are only required to get one device working.
 Devices include windows desktop, mac desktop, android phone or table, apple phone or tablet, or android device emulator.
-6. Run main.dart.
+1. Run main.dart.
 Take a screen capture and save it in a file.
 That's it!

 Notes: Ignore the message **Flutter device frame rate invalid** if it appears.

+If you are unable to get a gui version running please try the following sequence of commands to get the chrome version running (after you exit android studio and then open up a command prompt/terminal window):
+1. cd flutter_viking_student
+1. flutter pub get
+1. flutter config --enable-web
+1. flutter create .
+1. flutter run lib/main.dart

+Note to Windows users: If flutter is not in your path, try \flutter\bin\flutter above.

 ---
 ### assignment #4: is a move acceptable or not?